Eric-Chung-0511/Learning-Record/General Helpers/README.md

 ## General Helpers 🔑✨
 * This folder contains various helper functions.
 The Python files include both the code and explanations.
 If you want to see these functions in action, please check out the examples. 🚀

-* There's also Machine Learning helper function, just click the folder

 ### 📚 Functions Overview

 - **plot_random_image**: Display a random image from the dataset along with its label.
 Useful for data exploration and sanity checks.
 [View Example](https://github.com/Eric-Chung-0511/Learning-Record/blob/main/General%20Helpers/Examples/Neural_network_classification.ipynb)